Military of the Han dynasty: Logistics

 According to Zhao Chongguo who served in the first century BC, a force of 10,281 men required 27,363 hu of grain and 308 hu of salt each month, requiring a convoy of 1,500 carts for transport.
 One hu is 19.968 liters, meaning that each soldier required per month 51.9 liters of grain and 0.6 liters of salt.
 Another document at Juyan suggests 3.2 hu, or 63.8 liters, of grain.

+Maintaining a massive standing army and launching military campaigns was very expensive for the government of the Han Dynasty.
+The Han Dynasty government under Emperor Wu of Han had to create new taxes, impose government monopolies over salt and iron, and sell aristocratic ranks in order to obtain sufficient funding because the existing sources of government revenues were insufficient:

 Decline

 When imperial authority collapsed after 189 AD, military governors reverted to relying upon their personal retainers as troops.
 Due to the ensuing chaos of the Three Kingdoms period, there was no need for conscription since displaced peoples voluntarily enlisted in the army for security reasons.
 The end of the Han system of recruitment eventually led to the rise of a hereditary military class by the beginning of the Jin dynasty (266–420).